Data Store overview

 - Do not put the block

-Create Datastorein the Setup flow of a Blend, because in that case you will be unable to access the id of the Data Store when your Blend is executed.
+Create Datastorein the Setup flow of an automation, because in that case you will be unable to access the id of the Data Store when your automation is executed.

 Status of items

 Each item in a Data Store has a status:

 - Ready to process: a new item, not yet processed by an automation

 - Processed: an item that has been processed by an automation

 - Error: an item that has been processed but the processing failed.
 It will be retried on the next run of the Blend.

 - Failed: an item that will not be retried for processing

 The Data Store is a great way to avoid duplicates.
 Each item in the Data Store has a unique key.
 The unique key can be anything, but typically it is the id of the item, e.g. an order id when you are processing orders from a web shop.

 For each Data Store, you can configure how the Data Store handles adding new items with the same unique key.
 See setting